 If you want it to have that original, thick texture, you can mix 1 or 2 tablespoons of cornstarch in it and stir.
 Never thaw it at room temperature, as this encourages bacterial growth.

 Before putting your sour cream in the freezer, there are some important pointers to remember, including:

 - Store the cream in smaller portions, preferably enough for a single person.
 This makes it easier to take it out and use it

-One of the best things about the homemade sour cream is the fact that it is sweeter than the one you get from food stores.
-You can decide whether to make just a little or as much as you would love to.
+One of the best things about homemade sour cream is that it is sweeter than the kind you get from the grocery store.
+You can decide whether to make just a little or as much as you would love.
 Your family and friends might also be lucky to get a tub of fresh sour cream from you.

 With such freedom, you can always make just enough for whatever recipe you are planning to use it in.
 This means you will never run out of it in your house whenever you crave a meal that requires it.